shearwavesplitter/MFASTR/ReadMe.md

 do_station_simple(path)
 ```

-Or, for the very local sample data (this will not match the original MFAST sample data, ask if you want to know why).
+Or, for the very local sample data (this will not match the original MFAST sample results.
+This is because we use the minimum processing SNR rather than SNR>3 to define a AB measurement.).

 ```r
 library(MFASTR)